mharen/mharen.github.io/blog/2010/2010-03-generating-super-shiny-hopefully-secure.md

         <span class="kwrd">static</span> RandomNumberGenerator BetterRandom = <span class="kwrd">new</span> RNGCryptoServiceProvider();</pre>

-Basically I take two components—a 16-bit <a href="http://en.wikipedia.org/wiki/Globally_Unique_Identifier">GUID</a>, and a 44-byte chunk of random bits.
-The GUID would <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">normally be enough</a> to satisfy me as they are pretty much unique (and the Win32 algorithm might even guarantee them to be unique when considering a single machine) *but*, I was afraid they might be predictable as they <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">aren’t actually all that random</a>.
+Basically I take two components—a 16-bit [GUID](http://en.wikipedia.org/wiki/Globally_Unique_Identifier), and a 44-byte chunk of random bits.
+The GUID would [normally be enough](http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx) to satisfy me as they are pretty much unique (and the Win32 algorithm might even guarantee them to be unique when considering a single machine) *but*, I was afraid they might be predictable as they [aren’t actually all that random](http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx).

 How’d I come up with 44 bytes (352 bits)?
 It looks nice.
 I guessed a few numbers until I got the encoded output to be of reasonable size.
 Which brings me to the Base64 conversion.
 This just takes the binary blob of bits and turns them into simple, printable characters so I can pass them around in URLs.